IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the

 SQL refactoring usually implies that customer has an access to the source code of application, in order to apply new SQL text to the application.
 Also, it is necessary to make sure that new queries return the same results as the original ones.

 Sometimes it is even not enough to change SQL text, and in this case, we need to consider the change of tables structure.
 This is a serious effort, it can be done only with developers of an original application.

 Tuning of SQL queries is the main way to accelerate your database, and to reduce maximum and average response time.
-With proper tuning of SQL queries, their execution time should become much faster.
+With proper tuning of SQL queries, their execution time should become much faster, from 20% to 600%.

 IBSurgeon ensures that all queries run at maximum available speed.
 Optimization service level 1 includes optimization of 5 slowest queries with indices.
 If there are more than 5 slow queries, or SQL rewriting is needed, we will issue an individual quote for Optimization Service level 2.